 7.2 Tax paid in advance (Net of provisions) is under reconciliation.
 This is on account of amounts pending assessment/under appeal/ tax paid under dispute.
 [Refer Schedule 11(iii)].

-7.4 Tax expense for the year amounting to Rs.756.91 Crore includes Current Tax expense of Rs.
-22.67 Crore and Deferred Tax expense of Rs.734.24 Crore - refer note no.18.8.
+7.4 Tax expense for the year amounting to ?
+1177.01 crore includes Current Tax expense of ?
+17.01 crore and Deferred Tax expense of ?
+1160.00 crore - refer note no.18.8.

-7.5 The Bank has a carried balance of Net Deferred Tax Assets up to March 31,2024 aggregating to ?5299.94 Crore which was recognized in earlier periods and on estimated basis Bank has reversed deferred tax asset amounting to ?
-384.24 Crore for the quarter (31.03.2024) and ?
-734.24 Crore for the year ended 31.03.2024.
+7.5 The Bank has a carried balance of Net Deferred Tax Assets up to March 31,2025 aggregating to ?
+3863.98 crore which was recognized in earlier periods and on estimated basis bank has reversed deferred tax asset amounting to ?
+500.00 crores for the quarter (31.03.2025) and ?
+1160.00 crore for the year ended 31.03.2025.
+In the opinion of the management, the carrying amount of DTA is fully realizable.

-b) Liquidity coverage ratio (LCR)
+b.
+Liquidity coverage ratio (LCR)

-Stock of high quality liquid assets (HQLAs)
+Definition of LCR: Stock of high-quality liquid assets (HQLAs)

 Total net cash outflows over the next 30 calendar days

-In the stock of high quality liquid assets (HQLA), there are two categories of assets, viz.
+In the stock of high-quality liquid assets (HQLA), there are two categories of assets, viz.
 Level 1 and Level 2 assets.
 Level 2 assets are sub-divided into Level 2A and Level 2B assets on the basis of their price-volatility.
-Each category includes assets which the Bank is holding on the first day of the stress period.
+Each category includes assets which the bank is holding on the first day of the stress period.
 Level 1 assets are with 0% haircut while in Level 2, 2A assets are with a minimum 15% haircut and Level 2B Assets, with a minimum 50% haircut.

 The total net cash outflows is defined as the total expected cash outflows minus total expected cash inflows for the subsequent 30 calendar days.
 Total expected cash outflows are calculated by multiplying the outstanding balances of various categories or types of liabilities and off-balance sheet commitments by the rates at which they are expected to run off or be drawn down.
 Total expected cash inflows are calculated by multiplying the outstanding balances of various categories of contractual receivables by the rates at which they are expected to flow in up to an aggregate cap of 75% of total expected cash outflows.